-What is “stripped” from the concert model?
-The full-sized rose is laser cut and I finish the chip carving.
-I really enjoy carving roses but this saves a great deal of time.
-The pegs are manufactured and I shave and fit them as I do my own pegs.
-The heads on these are a bit smaller than I prefer but they work fine.
-The Essential lute does not have points on the end of the fingerboard nor does it have the half binding (the thin strip of hardwood around the rim of the top).
-Nor does this lute have a veneered neck or peg box.
-The matched ribs are not highly figured.
+What is stripped down from the concert model?
+I still use several full sized historical rose patterns but they are laser cut and I do the finish carvings.
+Though I really enjoy carving roses in their entirety, this saves a great deal of time and thus money.
+The Essential lute does not have points on the end of the fingerboard nor does it have half binding (the thin hardwood strip around the rim of the top).
+The Essential lute does not have a veneered neck or pegbox.
+The ribs, though matched and attractive, are not highly figured.

-Feel free to contact me about the Essential lute and the options available.
+Feel free to contact me about the Essential lute and options available.